karma4u101/FoBo/README.md

 - modernizr.foundation.js (only in 2.1.5)
 - orbit.js

+ ###JQuery Mobile Toolkit

+Css files

+- jquery.mobile.css
+- jquery.mobile.structure.css

+Script files

+- jquery.mobile.js
+- jquery.mobile.themeswitcher.js

 FoBo front-end toolkits documentation
 -------------------------------------

 The [ZURB/Foundation](http://foundation.zurb.com/) and the [Twitter Bootstrap](http://twitter.github.com/bootstrap/)
-links contains plenty of documentation so that will be your no.1 resources.
-There is also a simple fobo lift template demo [project](https://github.com/karma4u101/FoBo-Lift-Template) containing bootstrap and foundation documentation and separate foundation and bootstrap template demo projects in my github home.
+and the [JQuery Mobile](http://jquerymobile.com/) links contains plenty of documentation so that will be your no.1 resources.
+There is also a fobo lift template/demo (more of a demo) [project](https://github.com/karma4u101/FoBo-Lift-Template) containing bootstrap and foundation and jquery mobile documentation.
+There are also separate foundation and bootstrap template demo projects in my github home.

 Here is a couple of tips for you to make the most of the FoBoXXX toolkit option (Foundation/Bootstrap) mix.